What is Scalability and How to achieve it – Learn System Design

 - Load Balancing

-Now let us cover load balancing to a greater order degree of depth followed by caching to completely understand scalabilty to higher order degree which is as follows:
+Now let us cover load balancing to a greater order degree of depth followed by caching to completely understand scalability to higher order degree which is as follows:

 What is Load Balancing?